mgoltzsche/beets-autogenre/README.md

 ## Features

 * Gets genres from last.fm using the [lastgenre plugin](https://beets.readthedocs.io/en/stable/plugins/lastgenre.html).
+* Favours track as last.fm genre source when track is a remix.
 * Fallback to estimating the genre using the [xtractor plugin](https://github.com/adamjakab/BeetsPluginXtractor) / [Essentia](https://essentia.upf.edu/).
 * Fixes the genre of (re)mixes by matching the genre tree against the track and album title.
 * Allows to specify the genre per item manually.